breez/payments-rest-api/README.md

 * If the deployment was successful, you should deactivate your API key now.
 ### Example usage
 #### Python
 You can use `example-client.py`file from this to test the functionality.
-Take Base URL from the output of last command (example above) and API_SECRET and edit the `example-client.py` with correct values
+Take Base URL from the output of last command (see *ApiGatewayBaseURL* example above) and API_SECRET and edit the `example-client.py` with correct values

 ```
 API_URL = "YOUR-URL-HERE"